MArndt26/E3-Auto-Dispenser/readme.md

 # Auto Adhesive Dispenser

-###### This Project is used to create a control pad and scale to dispense adhesive until a weight limit is reached.
+This Project is used to create a control pad and scale to dispense adhesive until a weight limit is reached.
+E3 Displays uses various manufacturing processes when fabricating the customized display stacks for its customers.
+One of these processes involves using precise amounts of adhesive for bonding displays to cover glass.
+In the past, this has been a manual process, requiring operators to spend large amounts of time preparing the adhesive for the bonding process.
+This project automates this by bundling all the prep work into one location, controlled electronically.

 ## External Libraries used: